MicrosoftDocs/security/compass/protect-against-ransomware-phase2.md

 - m365solution-ransomware
 - m365solution-overview
 ms.custom:
-description: Deploy ransomware protection to prevent an attacker from obtaining broad access to your environment.
+description: Deploy ransomware protection to limit the scope of damage of an attacker by protecting privileged roles.

 ---

-# Phase 2: Prevent broad access to your environment
+# Phase 2: Limit the scope of damage

-In this phase, you make it as hard as possible to prevent attackers traversing your infrastructure for data and systems to target and elevate their credentials and access high-value resources.
+In this phase, you prevent attackers from obtaining a large scope of access for potential damage to data and systems by protecting privileged roles.

 ## Privileged access strategy